TediCross/TediCross/README.md

  1. Install [nodejs](https://nodejs.org)
  2. Clone this git repo, or download it as a zip or whatever
- 3. Enter the repo
+ 3. Open a terminal and enter the repo with the [`cd`](https://en.wikipedia.org/wiki/Cd_(command)) command.
+Something like `cd Downloads/TediCross-master`.
+Your exact command may differ
- 4. `npm install`
+ 4. Run the command `npm install`
  5. Make a copy of the file `example.settings.yaml` and name it `settings.yaml`
  6. Aquire a bot token for Telegram ([How to create a Telegram bot](https://core.telegram.org/bots#3-how-do-i-create-a-bot)) and put it in the settings file
    - The Telegram bot must be able to access all messages.
 Talk to [@BotFather](https://t.me/BotFather) to disable privacy mode for the bot